sivabadugu/Hittite_Script_Decoder/README.md

 ### Dictionary

-- **dictionary**: Maps English words and phrases to Hittite equivalents.
+- **dictionary**: A `Map<String, String>` that maps English words and phrases to their Hittite equivalents.
-- **reverseDictionary**: Maps Hittite words back to their English meanings.
+- **reverseDictionary**: A `Map<String, String>` that maps Hittite words back to their English meanings.

 ### Static Initialization

 Populates both dictionaries with predefined translations and phrases.
+Ensure that these dictionaries are populated with appropriate translations to handle the sentences effectively.

 ## Methods